-Heat management devices can come in all shapes, sizes, colors, and materials, however our recommendations are HMDs such as the Kaloud Lotus Plus, Kaloud Lotus 2, the Apple On Top Provost, and the Shishabucks Stratus.
+Heat management devices can come in all shapes, sizes, colors, and materials, however our recommendations are HMDs such as the Kaloud Lotus Plus, Kaloud Lotus 2, and the Apple On Top Provost.

 And that should just about cover the main accessories used in a hookah lounge set up!
 Sure, we could talk about things like the coal trays, glass bases, and tongs, however these pieces won’t really have an effect on how your hookah performs, at least not in our experience.
 They are mainly used as functional tools, i.e. needing tongs to handle hot charcoal, and will not have any bearing on the quality of your session.

 Hopefully we've given you some helpful insight as to the types of hookah accessories used in hookah bars and lounges with this blog, and we hope that you're one stop closer to building your perfect home hookah set up.

 As always, if you have any questions about what we talked about today, or just want to get some help in picking up some new accessories, please contact our friendly customer service team and we'll be happy to help!